-What files are part of the ToolTalk service?
+▼ What files are part of the ToolTalk service?

-The ToolTalk files are normally found in the /usr/dt/bin, lib, share/include/desktop, and man/man1 directories.
-The following table describes the files.
+The ToolTalk files are normally found in the /usr/dt/bin, /usr/dt/lib, /usr/dt/include/Tt, and man/man1 directories.
+Table A-1 describes the files.

-ToolTalk Files File Name Description ttsession Communicates on the network to deliver messages. rpc.ttdbserverd Stores and manages ToolTalk object specs and information on files referenced in ToolTalk messages. ttcp, ttmv, ttrm, ttrmdir, tttar Standard operating system shell commands.
-These commands inform the ToolTalk service when files that contain ToolTalk objects or files that are the subject of ToolTalk messages are copied, moved, or removed. ttdbck Database check and recovery tool for the ToolTalk databases. tt_type_comp Compiles the ptype and otype files, and automatically installs them in the ToolTalk Types database. ttce2xdr Converts ToolTalk type data from the Classing Engine database format to the XDR database format. libtt.a, libtt.so, and tt_c.h Application programming interface (API) libraries and header file that contain the ToolTalk functions used by applications to send and receive messages.
+File Name Description ttsession Communicates on the network to deliver messages. rpc.ttdbserverd Stores and manages ToolTalk object specs and information on files referenced in ToolTalk messages. ttcp, ttmv, ttrm, ttrmdir, tttar Standard operating system shell commands.
+These commands inform the ToolTalk service when files that contain ToolTalk objects or files that are the subject of ToolTalk messages are copied, moved, or removed. ttdbck Database check and recovery tool for the ToolTalk databases. tt_type_comp Compiles the ptype and otype files, and automatically installs them in the ToolTalk Types database. libtt.a, libtt.sl, and tt_c.h, tttk.h Application programming interface (API) libraries and header file that contain the ToolTalk functions used by applications to send and receive messages.